sm459-hub/samuelmarsan.github.io/about.md

 ### Interests
 - Health equity & access for historically underserved groups
-- Gender-affirming care for adolescents & young adults
+- Gender-affirming support for adolescents & young adults
 - Measurement development in psychological assessment
-- Culturally attuned clinical interventions
+- Culturally attuned pscychosocial support

 ### Roles & Goals
-Currently seeking faculty and leadership roles that leverage my dual expertise in **teaching**, **research** and **practice**, while continuing to support clients as a certified coach.
+Currently seeking faculty and leadership roles that leverage my experience in **teaching**, **research** and **practice**, while continuing to support clients as a life coach.

 ---